alphagov/finding-things-migration-checker/README.md

 Each check can filter its usual output using a whitelist.
 This allows us to run the checks automatically in Jenkins and still keep the job green even though there may be some known problems we are working on.

+Each check's purpose and way of working should be described in the [checks readme](lib/checks/README.md)

 ### Dependencies

 - [publishing api](https://github.com/alphagov/publishing-api)